paulkia/Fakeymon/readme.md

+(9/29/2020 update: please see the updated version of this project, [Fakeymon2](https://github.com/paulkia/Fakeymon2))

 Hello!
 This project (Fakeymon) was developed by Paul Karmel in 2018.
 This is a Java project developed in an attempt to further my understanding of object-oriented programming & data structures.
 It was written in the first year of my software programming career, and I was ignorant towards the importance of writing clean code.